1Babel

 This said, we should keep in mind that the Babylonians would eventually reset the religious new year to the 1st day of the 7th month rather than the end of the 11th month when the king was coronated.
 Religious Jews still acknowledge this by beginning their High Holy Days with Rosh Hashanah.
 However, the surviving records of the Babylonian calendar reveal that it is in sync, right down to shared names of the months, with the rabbinical version used today.

-As we learned in the previous volume, Chywah | Beast, Babylon does strange things to a person’s mind and coordinating calendars between the various systems, Babylon’s, Rome’s, the Church’s, and Yahowah’s, remains 12challenging even when sober.
+As we learned in the previous volume, Chywah | Beast, Babylon does strange things to a person’s mind and 12coordinating calendars between the various systems, Babylon’s, Rome’s, the Church’s, and Yahowah’s, remains challenging even when sober.
 Therefore, while the previous accounting is straightforward and based upon the historic portrayals, making this the beginning of the second year of Jehoiachin’s exile – the next statement says otherwise.
 And while determining the exact date isn’t the goal of this enterprise, there is a discrepancy of several years.

 Regardless, by this time, Nabopolassar had been dead for about a decade.
 His son, Nebuchadnezzar, was now king.
 Since Babylon’s initial siege of Yaruwshalaim began in 597 BCE, should the other dates be accurate, this would have been the beginning of the second year of captivity for the 7,000 exiles – comprised of royalty, notables, eunuchs, craftsmen, smiths, and warriors.
 Although, the next line describes it as the fifth year of exile, placing the vision in 592 BCE – just two years prior to the second assault upon Jerusalem.